ZigZagExchange/backend/README.md

 For zksync, zkOrder is the output of zksync.wallet.getOrder in the Javascript library.

-For Starknet, a zkOrder is the calldata for an Order struct in the Zigzag [smart contract](https://github.com/ZigZagExchange/starknet-contracts/blob/master/zigzag.cairo).
-For an example of how to send a Starknet order, see the `submitorderstarknet` function in the [helpers](https://github.com/ZigZagExchange/frontend/blob/master/src/helpers.js) file in our frontend.
+For Arbitrum, the order is an EIP-712 typed message.

+An example of how to submit an order with Javascript in zksync can be found [here](https://github.com/ZigZagExchange/frontend/blob/master/src/lib/api/providers/APIZKProvider/APIZKProvider.js) in the `submitorder` function.

-An example of how to submit an order with Javascript can be found [here](https://github.com/ZigZagExchange/zksync-frontend/blob/master/src/helpers.js) in the `submitorder` function.
+An example of how to submit an order with Javascript in Arbitrum can be found [here](https://github.com/ZigZagExchange/frontend/blob/master/src/lib/api/providers/APIArbitrumProvider.js) in the `submitorder` function.

 This operation is also available over HTTP POST and returns a `userorderack` message.

-Zksync
+Zksync 1.0

 ```json
 {